FlipoutThrowaway/flipout2020/README.md

 For SNIP, the sparsity can be directly selected.
 For Hoyer-Square, it is a function of the regularization term as well as the pruning threshold.

-Below, we provide tables with results from the paper, comparing our method to other baselines:
+Below, we provide tables with results from the paper, comparing our method to other baselines.
+Results are averaged over 3 runs; standard deviations are also included.

 **VGG-19 on CIFAR10:**
 | Method | Sparsity (%)| Accuracy (%)|